Anthony D'Esposito

-Anthony P. D'Esposito (/diˌɛspəˈzitoʊ/ dee-ESS-pə-ZEE-toh; born February 22, 1982) is an American politician and retired New York City Police Department (NYPD) detective.
+Anthony P. D'Esposito (/diˌɛspəˈzitoʊ/ dee-ESS-pə-ZEE-toh; born February 22, 1982) is an American politician and retired New York City Police Department (NYPD) detective who is currently serving as the Inspector General of the United States Department of Labor.
 A Republican, he represented in the United States House of Representatives from 2023 to 2025.
 His victory in the 2022 midterm election was considered a major upset, contributing to the narrow Republican majority in the House of Representatives.

 In the 2024 election, he lost his re-election bid to Democrat Laura Gillen.
 On March 31, 2025, President Donald Trump nominated D'Esposito to be Inspector General for the United States Department of Labor.

 Police career

 Before entering politics, D'Esposito was a police officer with NYPD's 73rd Precinct in Brownsville, Brooklyn, and a detective assigned to the 73rd Precinct Detective Squad and the Military and Extended Leave Desk.
 He joined the NYPD in 2006 and worked there until retiring in 2020.

 D'Esposito received a misconduct complaint in 2007 for working second jobs as a bartender and disc jockey.
 The complaint stated that he was "known for flashing his gun around" and being "reckless"; internal affairs found that the allegation was partially substantiated, stripping him of 15 vacation days for "wrongfully" working as a DJ and serving alcoholic drinks "without authority or permission".

 In 2011, Donald James filed a complaint, alleging that D'Esposito had taken a gold chain from him during an arrest and had not returned it.
 Internal affairs found that the complaint was partially substantiated, labeling it a "corruption case".

-D'Esposito's gun was stolen after he left it in a car in 2015; he was found guilty of "failing to safeguard" his NYPD-issued firemarm and was docked 20 vacation days.
+D'Esposito's gun was stolen after he left it in a car in 2015; he was found guilty of "failing to safeguard" his NYPD-issued firearm and was docked 20 vacation days.

 In 2013, Gregory Crockett filed a lawsuit against D'Esposito and the city of New York, claiming that D'Esposito lied about Crockett living in a house containing illegal weapons.
 Crockett had spent 22 days in jail, after which all charges were dropped; the city subsequently settled the lawsuit in 2023, paying him $250,000 but admitting no wrongdoing.